-(karma).
-This episode with Ishtar embeds initiatory themes of baptism and temptation:
+This episode with Ishtar embeds initiatory themes of baptism and temptation: Gilgamesh

-Gilgamesh washes, casts aside his old "habits," and dresses himself in royal
+washes, casts aside his old "habits," and dresses himself in royal robes and

-robes and crown (divine kingship).
-His purification and renewal immediately
+crown (divine kingship).
+His purification and renewal immediately attracts Ishtar, who

 The Bull of Heaven likewise indicates a messianic theme.
 During the 4th and 3rd millennia bce, the sun rose in the neighborhood of Taurus at the spring equinox.
 That the Sumerian priest-initiates were aware of the sun's precession through the zodiacal constellations (a cycle of approximately 25,800 years) is suggested by the Sumerian King List.
 After the Flood, the kingship was lowered from heaven and dwelt in Kish for 24,510 years, when it was moved to Uruk; 2,044 years then elapsed (almost exactly 1⁄12 of 24,510) until the beginning of Gilgamesh's 126-year reign.
 In modern theosophical literature a one-twelfth part of the precessional Great Year is called a messianic cycle.
 Judaism is accordingly linked with the ram (Aries); Christianity with the fish (Pisces).